taif-kh/taif-kh/README.md

 ###

 <p align="left">I'm a full stack developer from Tunisia 🇹🇳.
-I'm a huge fan of arts 🎨 and design 🖌️.
-When I'm not doing something related to IT 💻, I can be found learning a language 🗣️, listening to music 🎶, reading something 📚, or just having a walk 🚶‍♂️ looking around for inspiration ✨.
+I'm a huge fan of arts and design 🎨.
+When I'm not doing something related to IT 💻, I can be found learning a language , listening to music 🎶, reading something, or just having a walk looking around for inspiration ✨.
 </p>

 ###